There are a lot of fake relationships on social media today.

 If you notice your partner dropping flirty comments on someone’s profile, chatting with them amorously, and liking their posts all the time, they’re micro-cheating.

-Whether your partner is physically involved with this person or not, engaging with them online in a sexual way when they’re in a serious relationship shows a lack of respect for you.
+Whether your partner is physically involved with this person or not, engaging with them online in an intimate way when they’re in a serious relationship shows a lack of respect for you.

 #9 Hiding your relationship from friends and family